nats-io/nats-architecture-and-design/adr/ADR-32.md

 until a message is yielded or the operation or the operation finishes, which terminates the iterator.

+Client should also expose the options to fetch certain amount of data (`max_bytes`) instead of messages.
+Depending on the language, this can either be an option on `Fetch` or a different consumer method (e.g. `FetchBytes`).

-##### Options
+##### Fetch Configuration options

 - `max_messages?: number` - max number of messages to return
 - `expires: number` - amount of time to wait for the request to expire (in nanoseconds)
 - `max_bytes?: number` - max number of bytes to return
-- `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat
+- `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat.
+For requests with `expires > 30s`, heartbeats should be enabled by default

-Note that while `batch` and `max_bytes` are described as optional at least one of them is required.
+Note that while `max_messages` and `max_bytes` are described as optional at least one of them is required.

-Note that when specifying both `batch` and `max_bytes`, `max_bytes` will take precedence.
-This means that if all messages exceed the specified `max_bytes` no message will be yielded by the server
+#### Next

+Get a single message from the server.
+The pull request to fetch the message should only be sent once `Next` is invoked.

+Depending on the language, the implementation may do `Fetch(max_messages: 1)` or or return an iterator.

+##### Next Configuration options

+- `expires: number` - amount of time to wait for the request to expire (in nanoseconds)
+- `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat.
+For requests with `expires > 30s`, heartbeats should be enabled by default

 #### Consume

-Retrieve messages from the server while maintaining a buffer that will refill at some point during the message processing maintaining a buffer that will allow the processing to go as fast as the client has selected by options on the read call.
+Retrieve messages from the server while maintaining a buffer that will refill at some point during the message processing.

 Client may want some way to `drain()` the buffer or iterator without pulling messages, so that the client can cleanly stop without leaving many messages un-acked.

-##### Options
+##### Consume Configuration Options

-- `max_messages?: number` - max number of messages to return
+- `max_messages?: number` - max number of messages stored in the buffer
-- `expires: number` - amount of time to wait for the request to expire.
+- `expires: number` - amount of time to wait for a single pull request to expire
-- `max_bytes?: number` - max number of bytes to return
+- `max_bytes?: number` - max number of bytes stored in the buffer
 - `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat
-- `threshold_messages?: number` - hint for the number of messages that should trigger a low watermark on the client, and influence it to request more messages.
+- `threshold_messages?: number` - number of messages left in the buffer that should trigger a low watermark on the client, and influence it to request more messages
-- `threshold_bytes?: number` - hint for the number of messages that should trigger a low watermark on the client, and influence it to request more data.
+- `threshold_bytes?: number` - hint for the number of bytes left in buffer that should trigger a low watermark on the client, and influence it to request more data.

 Note that `max_messages` and `max_bytes` are exclusive.
 Clients should not allow depending on both constraints.
 If no options is provided, clients should use a default value for `max_messages` and not set `max_bytes`.
 For each constraint, a corresponding threshold can be set.

+Note that if `max_bytes` is set, client should set `batch_size` in requests to a large number (e.g. 1 000 000) instead of leaving it empty to bypass server sending only one message if `batch_size == 0`.

 ###### Defaults and constraints

-> Values used as defaults if options are not provided are subject to further discussion.
-> The values presented below are not definite.
+Default configuration values for `Consume` may vary between client implementations, depending on what values are most efficient using a specific programming language.

-- `max_messages` - 100???
-1000???, [1-???]???
+- `max_messages` - depends on a client, probably between 100 and 1000 messages
-- `expires` - default 30s, minimum 1s, maximum???
-60s???
-[4s-10m]???
+- `expires` - default 30s, minimum 1s
 - `max_bytes` - not set, use `max_messages` if not provided
-- `idle_heartbeat` - 1/2 of expires, minimum 1s, maximum 30s???
-30s???
-[2s-60s]???
+- `idle_heartbeat` - default 1/2 of expires capping at 30s, minimum 500ms, maximum 30s
-- `threshold_messages` - 25% of `max_messages`, rounded up (to avoi getting stuck for low max_messages values)
+- `threshold_messages` - 50% of `max_messages`
-- `threshold_bytes` - 25% of `max_bytes`
+- `threshold_bytes` - 50% of `max_bytes`

-The default values and constraints used for `expiry` and `idle_heartbeat` need to be carefully selected, as consumer stability has to be taken into account (when those values are very low, e.g. heartbeat == 1s).
+Clients should make sure that `Consume` works properly when `max_messages` is set to 1 (it's not getting stuck when using default `threshold_messages`).

 ##### Consume specification